EnterpriseDB/repmgr/autofailover_quick_setup.rst

   host     repmgr           repmgr      192.168.1.10/30         trust host     replication      all         192.168.1.10/30         trust

-:Note: It is also possible to use a password authentication (md5), .pgpass file
-       should be edited to allow connection between each node.
+**Note:** It is also possible to use a password authentication (md5), .pgpass file should be edited to allow connection between each node.

 Create the user and database to manage replication::